 Netflix has announced its latest financials, but before you click away for fear of being bored, there’s some rather interesting information buried in the Q2, 2017 earnings.
 Not least that Netflix has hit another milestone in terms of subscribers, meaning more people now watch Netflix than ever before.

 Reed Hastings’ company has a long and checkered history.
 Netflix started life shipping DVDs by mail, but once it started streaming content instead things really took off.
 The Qwikster split and various price hikes have caused people to cancel their Netflix subscriptions, but the company is on an upwards trajectory that shows no signs of peaking.

 Netflix Goes From Strength to Strength

-In its latest letter to shareholders [PDF] Netflix revealed that it now boasts 103.95 million subscribers worldwide.
+In its latest letter to shareholders [No Longer Available] [PDF] Netflix revealed that it now boasts 103.95 million subscribers worldwide.
 It has added subscribers in all territories, but international subscribers now account for 50.1 percent of the total.
 This represents impressive growth considering Netflix only expanded into most of the 190 countries it now serves in January 2016.